 On April 4, 2012, we completed a private placement of \$25.0 million of 7% senior convertible notes ("Notes").
 See Note 18, "Subsequent Events," for further information regarding our private placement of Notes.
 The Notes contain certain covenants and restrictions, including, among others, that for so long as the Notes are outstanding, we will not incur any indebtedness (other than permitted indebtedness under the Notes), permit liens on our properties (other than permitted liens under the Notes), make payments on junior securities or make dividends.
 The Notes also contain limitations on the transfer of certain assets.
-Events of default under the Notes include failure to pay principal or interest as due on the Notes, failure to deliver registered shares of common stock upon the holders request for conversion of part or all of the Notes, failure to maintain our common stock eligible for trading on defined markets, cross defaults to other material indebtedness, receipt of uninsured judgments against us in excess of defined limits and other administrative covenants, as defined in the Notes and related documentation.
-Upon an event of default, the holders may require us to redeem all or any portion of the outstanding principal amount of the Notes in cash plus a penalty specified in the agreement.
+Events of default under the Notes include failure to pay principal or interest as due on the Notes, failure to deliver registered shares of common stock upon the holders request for conversion of part or all of the Notes, failure to maintain our common stock eligible for trading on defined markets, cross defaults to other material indebtedness, receipt of uninsured judgments against us in excess of defined limits and other administrative covenants, as defined in the Notes in cash plus a penalty specified in the agreement.
 In addition, if we fail to maintain an effective registration statement covering common stock to be used in settling obligations under the Notes, we will be required to pay a penalty specified in the agreement.